Keshav-Madhav/live-jinja-renderer/README.md

 ### 1.4.0 - MAJOR UPDATE
 - **Selection-based rendering**: Select any portion of text to render just that section
+- **Visual highlight**: Subtle blue tint on selected range in editor
 - Scoped operations: Variables, auto-refresh, ghost save all work on selection
 - File name displays line range when rendering selection
 - Smart error navigation adjusts for selection offset